ninavdl/jetlagbot/README.md

 #### Claiming subregions

 * A player can use the `/completeChallenge` command to mark a subregion as claimed.
 They have to select the challenge that they completed.
 Other players will be notified that the subregion was claimed.

+#### Completing missions

+* A player can use the `/completeMission` command to mark a mission as finished.
+There is no validation that the mission is actually completed.
+Other players will be notified that the mission was completed, and a new mission is assigned to the team.

 #### Buying powerups